mathurinm/latex/README.md

 - Use [VS Code](https://code.visualstudio.com/) + [James Yu's latex extension](https://github.com/James-Yu/LaTeX-Workshop/wiki/Install#installation)
 - Build directly from vscode and keep the pdf open in dual pane.
 Build frequently to catch errors easily.
 - Enable jumping to pdf and jumping to TeX with ctrl + click to navigate quickly in the document
-- Use a spell checker to catch typos, e.g. ~~[Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)~~ [the amazing Grammarly](https://marketplace.visualstudio.com/items?itemName=znck.grammarly)
+- Use a spell checker to catch typos, e.g. ~~[Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)~~ ~~[the amazing Grammarly](https://marketplace.visualstudio.com/items?itemName=znck.grammarly)~~ NB/ as of 09/2024 grammarly for vscode was discontinued
 - Check out shortcuts to copy, cut or delete a line (c, v, K), to switch a line with the one above, to create a new environment (equation, figure, align), etc
 - Configure your editor to remove trailing whitespaces, for lighter diffs in git.